uc-cdis/gen3.org/content/resources/operator/_index.md

 - '/programs/controlled/projects/TEST1/sources/DEMO
 ```

-2. Resources; [example](https://github.com/uc-cdis/commons-users/blob/master/users/covid19/user.yaml#L328-L340).
+2. Resources.
 The list structure of the resources as seen in your resource path, for example `/programs/controlled/projects/TEST1/sources/DEMO`:
 ```
 - name: controlled
   subresources: